SKILLMANS of AMERICA

 Skillman's 5th great grandson.

 Skillman's New York Police Reports: illustrated with engravings: written in 1828-29.
 Publisher: Ludwig & Tolefree (New York) Author: John B. Skillman #1227 1797-1831

 Bibliographic references to books, papers, etc. 46 pages.
 My hardback

 By William A. Skillman Includes my soft-cover books on

 Henry Skillman Breckinridge: although not actually a Skillman, he was named for his neighbor.
 Although famous for other reasons, he was a fencer; a member of the 1912 and 1928 Olympic fencing teams and a Bronze medal winner in the team foil event in the 1920 Olympics.

 Melanie Soltysik Skillman #8226 was an archer in the 1988 Summer Olympics in Seoul, Korea.
 Her team won a Bronze medal.
 Sadly, only one woman, MacKenzie Brown, quaified in archery for the 2016 Olympics in Rio.
 I cannot find any other Skillman in Olympics.

 Van Harlingen Historical Society -Promoting and Preserving the History of Montgomery Township, New Jersey

-Born in Lakehurst, N.J., as a toddler my mother frequently took me to Lake Horicon in my stroller, while Dad was employed at the U.S. Naval Air Station.
+I was born in Lakehurst, N.J., as a toddler my mother frequently took me to Lake Horicon in my stroller, while Dad was employed at the U.S. Naval Air Station.